 Conclusion

-There is nothing worse than having ugly looking stained car seats.
+There is nothing worse than having ugly-looking stained car seats.
 No one wants to sit on a dirty car seat and possibly stain their nice clothes.

 Do it right the first time and deep soak clean those car seats.
 It will only take around 1/2 hour to do all the interior car seats.
 Plus another few hours to dry in the sun.

-The main methods on how to get out stains on car seats are vinegar and using a portable spot cleaner.
+The main methods how to get out stains on car seats are vinegar and using a portable spot cleaner.
 Use them together and get a stain-free car seat.

 If you do need to use the car in a hurry just place down some towels to sit on so you don’t get a wet bottom.